Jeffrey-Ede/datasets/README.md

 Interactive visualizations can be created by running `display_visualization_files.py`.
 To create the visualizations you have the values of a couple of variables for data file locations.

 SAVE_DATA: Full save location of a NumPy file containing a dataset.
-Files for each visualizationa are in this repository.
+For example, from the datasets [main page](https://warwick.ac.uk/fac/sci/physics/research/condensedmatt/microscopy/research/machinelearning/).
 SAVE_FILE: Full save location of a NumPy file containing tSNE map points.
-For example, from the datasets [main page](https://warwick.ac.uk/fac/sci/physics/research/condensedmatt/microscopy/research/machinelearning/).
+Files for each visualization are in this repository and have the form "tsne_*.npy", where * is a wildcard.

 An optional extra parameter, USE_FRAC, controls the portion of data points that are displayed.
 Use a value much less than 1 if your dataset is large and the visualization is slow/unresponsive.